YunoHost-Apps/funkwhale_ynh/doc/DISCLAIMER.md

-* Any known limitations, constrains or stuff not working, such as (but not limited to):
 * Installation requires a dedicated domain or subdomain.
 Installing in a subpath is not supported by the upstream project due to dependency requirements.

 * Admin